-The County of Santa Cruz has been developing a cultural shift within the county organization, within behavioral health, and throughout different layers of the organization.
+SCCBHS has been developing a cultural shift within the county organization, within behavioral health, and throughout different layers of the organization.
 We are committed to provide appropriate and necessary staff development, education and training for staff, and embed cultural concepts in our trainings.